menandmice/micetro_docs/guides/implementation/architecture.rst

 Micetro Agents
 ---------------

-The Micetro agents are minimal-footprint services running on the DNS/DHCP server or alongside Micetro Central, and facilitate the communication between the connected service and Central.
+The Micetro Agents are minimal-footprint services running on the DNS/DHCP server or alongside Micetro Central, and facilitate the communication between the connected service and Central.

 .. _about-dns-controller:

 DNS Agents
 ^^^^^^^^^^^

-The Micetro DNS agent is used to control the DNS server and must be installed on each DNS server machine you want to control.
-The Micetro DNS agent reads and writes zone data and option files, and sends commands to the DNS server.
-The Micetro DNS agent listens on TCP port 1337.
+The Micetro DNS Agent is used to control the DNS server and must be installed on each DNS server machine you want to control.
+The Micetro DNS Agent reads and writes zone data and option files, and sends commands to the DNS server.
+The Micetro DNS Agent listens on TCP port 1337.

 (Unix) BIND DNS environment
-  Micetro's DNS agent is installed on each DNS server that is to be managed.
+  Micetro's DNS Agent is installed on each DNS server that is to be managed.

 (Microsoft) AD environment
-  The DNS agent can be installed on some of the DNS servers or they can all be managed agent-free.
-If they are to be managed agent-free, then the DNS agent is typically installed on the machine running Micetro Central and when adding the DNS server, the option to add the server as "Microsoft Agent-Free" is selected.
+  The DNS Agent can be installed on some of the DNS servers or they can all be managed agent-free.
+If they are to be managed agent-free, then the DNS Agent is typically installed on the machine running Micetro Central and when adding the DNS server, the option to add the server as "Microsoft Agent-Free" is selected.
 (See :ref:`agent-free-dns-dhcp`.)

-  The DNS agent must be running as a user that has the necessary privileges.
+  The DNS Agent must be running as a user that has the necessary privileges.

-  If the plan is to install the DNS agent on some of the DNS servers in a Microsoft AD environment, and the environment is a pure AD environment (meaning that *all* zones are AD integrated), the DNS agent is typically installed on 2 DNS servers in each AD domain.
+  If the plan is to install the DNS Agent on some of the DNS servers in a Microsoft AD environment, and the environment is a pure AD environment (meaning that *all* zones are AD integrated), the DNS aAent is typically installed on 2 DNS servers in each AD domain.
 Micetro will read and write DNS updates to the first server from each AD domain, but if the first server becomes unavailable it will failover to the second server.

   For more information see :ref:`ad-preferred-servers`.